PhD Candidates of Creative Industries

 Anouk Mols is a PhD candidate at the Department of Media & Communication.
 Under supervision of Dr Jason Pridmore and Prof. Susanne Janssen, she studies how users of mobile technologies develop mental models of privacy.

 Shirley Nieuwland is a PhD candidate at the Arts and Culture Department.
 Her research project focusses on urban tourism and Airbnb in creative cities, supervised by dr. Mariangela Lavanga and prof. dr. Filip Vermeylen.
+She also founded Paradise Found, a website that is all about responsible travelling.
+This does not only involve being conscious about environmental sustainability, it also makes you think about supporting the local culture and economy while travelling.

 Julian Schaap is a PhD candidate in cultural sociology at the Department of Arts and Culture Studies.
 His research focuses on social and cultural stratification on the basis of whiteness, race-ethnicity and gender in various cultural fields.